 Task 1: This task requires you to write an information pamphlet that will inform community care workers on how to provide supporting relationships with carers and families.

 Task 2: This task requires you to research and report on a variety of topics including, but not limited to; the impact of a caring role on families, carers, friends, roles and responsibilities of people in the care relationship, current service delivery and organisational policies and procedures.

-This task requires you to answer a series of verbal and written questions on providing supporting relationships with carers and families, including the impact of a caring role on families, carers, friends, roles and responsibilities of people in the care relationship, current service delivery and organisational policies and procedures.
+This task requires you to answer a series of verbal and written questions on providing supportive relationships with carers and families, including the impact of a caring role on families, carers, friends, roles and responsibilities of people in the care relationship, current service delivery and organisational policies and procedures

 Students will be given an assessment marking guide for reference at the time that the assessment tasks are distributed.

 Please refer to the RMIT student page for extensive information about study support, assessment, extensions, appeals and a range of other matters: rmit.edu.au/students